andybaran/nomad-aws-simplecluster/README.md

-# nomad-aws-simplecluster
-Simple Nomad cluster with 3 clients on AWS
+# Set up a Nomad cluster on AWS